Wilma Alanoca: Return to politics

 On 29 December 2020, it was announced that Alanoca would seek to be elected to her former position of Councilor of El Alto as the MAS candidate for the 2021 Bolivian regional elections.
 However, her candidacy was challenged the day after by incumbent councilor Javier Tarqui on the grounds that she did not meet the residence requirements to run.
 This is due to the fact that in order to run, candidates must have resided permanently for at least the two years immediately prior to the election in the corresponding jurisdiction.
-Tarqui posited that since Alanoca had been living in asylum for almost a year in the Mexican Embassy in La Paz which "for international standards […] is constituted in Mexican territory, under Mexican sovereignty" she therefore had not been living in Bolivian territory for the mandated two years.
+Tarqui posited that since Alanoca had been living in asylum for almost a year in the Mexican Embassy in La Paz which “for international standards […] is constituted in Mexican territory, under Mexican sovereignty” she therefore had not been living in Bolivian territory for the mandated two years.
 Alanoca's candidacy was also challenged by members of MAS itself who did not want to run a former minister when, while she was in asylum, there were other people who had resisted the transitional government in El Alto.

 Controversies

 On 1 March 2018, during the delivery of household gas in El Alto on the occasion of her anniversary, Minister Alanoca was verbally assaulted by President Morales.
-He was harshly criticized by the population for denigrating women with the following phrase:
+He was harshly criticized by the population for degrading women with the following phrase: